-Finding the killer-edge is what separates the small money businesses from the big money businesses.
-One of those edges is also the most important Key Performance Indicator (KPI) to track: cash visibility or cash flow.
+Finding the killer edge is what separates small money businesses from big money businesses.
+One of those edges is also the most important Key Performance Indicators (KPIs) to track: cash visibility or cash flow.

-Today, there’s a number of platform and technology solutions that use cash information and gather it into real-time prediction of profits vs. debt down to the minute.
-New financial modeling technology that provides a reliable estimate of an organization’s future financial position are becoming increasingly sought after by large enterprises and small enterprises alike – especially given volatility around the way businesses have had to quickly shift operations over the last year.
+Today, there are a number of platforms and technology solutions that use cash information and gather it into a real-time prediction of profits vs. debt down to the minute.
+New financial modeling technology that provides a reliable estimate of an organization’s future financial position is becoming increasingly sought after by large enterprises and small enterprises alike – especially given volatility around the way businesses have had to shift operations quickly over the last year.

 Before investing in a technology tool to help your team scenario-plan or make important business changes, learn the important items to look for in cash flow analysis technology below.